micmania1/ball-game/README.md

 3. `@react-three/drei` not required, but has a lot of handy ThreeJS react components
 4. `@react-three/rapier` provides physics.
 Other physics engines are available.
 5. `leva` is used to alter components directly in the scene to experiment quickly
+6. `wouter` is used to add URL routing to control access to different levels.
+Similar to react-router but without reliance on react-dom.

 ```bash
 yarn add three @types/three @react-three/fiber @react-three/drei @react-three/rapier